felipehcrfernandes/digital-lib/LLM-DETAILS.md

 This approach is simple and explicit, but it can increase latency because tool-assisted answers may require two LLM calls.

-## Why This Design Was Chosen
+## Design Rationale

-The design was chosen to preserve the project’s existing architecture and interview reasoning:
+The design was chosen to preserve the project’s existing architecture:

 - the REST API remains authoritative
 - domain rules remain in the existing services
 - the LLM does not replace the business layer
-- the feature is easy to explain in an interview
-- the implementation is small enough to review quickly
+- the implementation remains small and maintainable

 This is intentionally not a fully autonomous agent.
 It is a guided assistant on top of a conventional backend.